breuera/tsunami_lab/docs/user-doc/source/overview.rst

       * :code:`'dambreak2d'`
       * :code:`'artificial2d'`
       * :code:`'tsunami2d'`
+      * :code:`'checkpoint'` This setup will load the last checkpoint which was generated, depending on what 2d-simulation was started before.
    #. possible inputs for :code:`SOLVER` are "fwave" and "roe".
 Not using this parameter will use "fwave" by default.
    #. possible inputs for :code:`STATE_LEFT` are "open" or "closed"
    #. possible inputs for :code:`STATE_RIGHT` are "open" or "closed"